Cruise control, the automatic speed control function, is integrated as standard in all 911

 Furthermore, the system increases the braking readiness when it recognises that the distance to the preceding vehicle is shortened.
 It will also warn you of a detected risk of collision with acoustic and visual signals.

 In addition, the system briefly jerks the brakes and, if necessary, initiates targeted braking, with any braking pressure applied by the driver being increased within certain system limits.

-The optional Lane Change Assist uses radar sensors to monitor the areas to the rear of your vehicle and the blind spots on either side.
-Above a speed of 30 km/h, the system issues a visual warning signal in the exterior mirrors whenever a vehicle rapidly approaches your vehicle from behind or enters one of your blind spots.
-This improves comfort and safety, particularly on motorways.
-However, LCA does not actively intervene to control the vehicle and can be deactivated at any time.
+The optional Lane Change Assist system uses radar sensors to monitor the area to the rear of the vehicle and the blind spots on either side.
+Above a speed of 15 km/h, the system issues a visual signal in the mirror to inform you that vehicles are approaching from behind or entering one of the blind spots.
+Lane Change Assist improves comfort and safety, particularly on motorways.
+However, the system does not actively intervene to control the vehicle and can be deactivated at any time.

 ParkAssist at the front and rear and the reversing camera are fitted as standard to all 911